NSW Family Sunday Drives: Upper Blue Mountains

 Why We Love It

-We love the bountiful natural experience that the breathtaking Upper Blue Mountains offers families – from the notable Three Sisters in Katoomba to the hidden gems off the beaten path like Wentworth Falls Lake.
-All year round, the Upper Blue Mountains region is a great day trip destination for those screen-free weekends when you just have no idea what to do.
-Visit in autumn to experience the magic of the deciduous trees erupt into blazing shades of red, orange and gold.
+Visit in autumn to experience the magic of the deciduous trees erupting into blazing shades of red, orange and gold.
 Visit in spring or summer and go on a nature adventure to a waterfall.

 The villages in the region have plenty of shops with a laid-back rustic appeal and regular markets with a mountain country vibe that’s a refreshing change of scenery from the urban jungle we are accustomed to.

-Things To Do
+Things To Do in the Upper Blue Mountains

 Explore

 If you’ve got kids who love a bit of walking, then Scenic World in Katoomba is a must-do.
 Get the family pass if you’ve got two or more children and spend a few hours exploring and going on the Cableway, Skyway or Railway rides.
+Once at the bottom, the 2.4km elevated boardwalk Scenic Walkway is an experience of tranquillity under an ancient rainforest canopy.

-The cool-climate Mayfield Garden (pictured above) spans 15 hectares and is another must-do.
+The cool-climate Mayfield Garden spans 15 hectares and is another must-do.
 From the Water Garden, The Valley of the Five Ponds and The Grotto (a cascading waterfall you can walk behind!), to interactive garden games like Chess, you could easily spend the day making your way through Mayfield.

 Relax

-Wentworth Falls Lake (above) is a gorgeous hidden gem that sits along Sinclair Crescent, just 12 mins walk from Wentworth Falls train station.
-The lake is home to plenty of native wildlife and fishes, which we know the kids will be absolutely delighted to discover – from water bugs like freshwater crayfish, freshwater shrimp to dragonfly nymphs.
-The children’s play areas along the lakeside caters for big kids and the littlies with a dedicated adorable pirate ship play structure.
-The lake is also a popular picnic spot with tables and BBQ facilities.
+Wentworth Falls Lake is a gorgeous hidden gem that sits along Sinclair Crescent, just a 12-minute walk from Wentworth Falls train station.
+The lake is home to plenty of native wildlife and fish, which we know the kids will be absolutely delighted to discover – from water bugs like freshwater crayfish, freshwater shrimp, to dragonfly nymphs.

 Meander

-Held on the second Sunday of the month at the Blackheath Community Centre, the Blackheath Growers Markets (above) are a fantastic spot to rub shoulders with the local community and savour the delightful produce from this fertile region. ellaslist loves the sensory experience any farmers market provides for the kids, so Blackheath Growers Markets is not one to disappoint!
-Start the day with a traditional country-style egg and bacon roll, then work your way breathing in the colours, textures and flavours of grain fed meats, organic produce and cheese.
+ellaslist loves the sensory experience that any farmers market provides for the kids, so Blackheath Growers Markets is not one to disappoint!
+Start the day with a traditional country-style egg and bacon roll, then work your way through the market, breathing in the colours, textures and flavours of grain-fed meats, organic produce and cheese.

 Places To Eat